 - 1. For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 2.
-Exhibits are to have a clear link to the Engineering and Technology area of
+Exhibits are to have a clear link to the Engineering and Technology areas of astronomy, computers, rocketry, robotics, or uncrewed aerial systems, educational exhibits outside of these Engineering and Technology areas should be displayed in the other program areas.
+Just because an educational exhibit